kmb40/aws-bootcamp-cruddur-2023/journal/week6.md

 ### Fixed Messaging in Production
 - Connected to AWS RDS production database.
+- Updated paths in seed files.
 - Seeded Bayko data from seed.sql into prodcution cruddur database.

+### Implemented Refresh Token in Cognito